eflemist/dataengineering-capstone/README.md

 GDELT monitors print, broadcast, and web news media in over 100 languages from across every country in the world to keep continually updated on breaking developments anywhere on the planet.
 Details of each event like (location, type, etc) is captured and given a rating known as the Goldstein scale.
 This rating is then used to determine the stability of the location.

 ### Project Goal
-The goal of the project is to provide statistics such as the number of events that occurred over a given period, the types of events and a comparison of stability of different locations based on the Goldstein scale.
+The goal of the project is to provide statistics such as the number of events that occurred over a given period, the types of events and a comparison of the stability of different locations based on the Goldstein scale.
+In order to support the end goal of querying, analyzing, and reporting aggregated statistics, a dimensional model consisting of fact and dimension tables has been implimented.

 ### App Architecture